snap-research/GiGL/scala/README.md

 Note: Mocked assets are generated using the dataset asset mocking suite (in `python/gigl/src/mocking/`)

 ### How to build and deploy spark-tfrecord package used in the Spark Jobs
-We now utilize our own fork of the Spark TfRecord Connector.
-This is a fork of the Linkedin repo [linkedin/spark-tfrecord](https://github.com/linkedin/spark-tfrecord).
+Note: remember to have local deps for developing installed by running `make install_deps`.
+See main README.md for more details.

+We make use off the Spark TfRecord Connector provided by the Linkedin repo [linkedin/spark-tfrecord](https://github.com/linkedin/spark-tfrecord).
+We deploy and maintain our own copies off the jar since not all sbt/scala vers are available on Maven Central, etc.

 To build:

 First clone the repo, then cd into directory.
-Run `make install_deps` first if you haven't to install scala & spark.

 Install maven if not already installed:
 ```